On this page

 Time-based event matching

 Build sessions using 30- or 60-minute time windows based on event activity.
-Use this option if you can't send a session ID from your frontend due to technical or architectural constraints.
+Use time-based event matching if you can't send a session ID from your frontend due to technical or architectural constraints.

-While slightly less precise than true session matching, time-based matching still delivers a reliable and useful journey view.
+Time-based matching is slightly less precise than true session matching, but still delivers a reliable and useful journey view.

 Session ID matching (legacy)

-Match based on the Amplitude session_id, even if it doesn't align with custom session definitions.
-This option exists for backward compatibility and requires no changes.
+Match based on the Amplitude session_id, even if the session_id doesn't align with custom session definitions.
+Session ID matching exists for backward compatibility and requires no changes.

 Choose a matching option

-Match Amplitude sessions whenever possible.
-This includes custom session definitions, as long as you send the same session ID to both Amplitude and Session Replay.
+Match Amplitude sessions whenever possible, including custom session definitions, as long as you send the same session ID to both Amplitude and Session Replay.

 Configure session matching

-You configure session matching at the organization level, not at the project level.
+Configure session matching at the organization level, not at the project level.
 Configure your session matching option in Organization Settings > Session Replay.
-For more information, see Session Replay and Heatmap Settings.
+For more information, refer to Session Replay and Heatmap Settings.

 Organization-level configuration

 Session matching applies to all projects in your organization.
-You configure this setting in Organization Settings, not per project.
+Configure this setting in Organization Settings, not per project.

 To configure session matching in your Session Replay SDK implementation, the exact steps depend on which SDK you use:

-When using custom session IDs, ensure the Session Replay SDK sends the same session ID value that you use in Amplitude.
-This ensures sessions match correctly.
+When using custom session IDs, ensure the Session Replay SDK sends the same session ID value that you use in Amplitude, so that sessions match correctly.

 Session matching changes are quick and reversible.
 You can change your matching option at any time without losing data.